vp237/IPO_Prediction/FinalReport.md

 These 5 models would help us answer the following questions: How should we approach the problem of IPO Success Prediction?
 How successful can we be if we try to predict real value increases/decreases?
 In other words, on our best continuous-value prediction model, how far off are our predictions from the true increases/decreases?
 Should we use continuous-value prediction models but turn them into classification problems instead, or will traditional classification models help achieve lower misclassification rates?

-As our final stretch, we did not want to waste the price data for the whole year, so we would be using the data for our simple trading strategy.
+As our final stretch, we did not want to waste the price data for the whole year and we also took inspiration from the 4741 Trend Trade Project.
+We would be using the data for our simple trading strategy.
 In the end, we would check to see how well we did after 262 days of trading.

 ### **2. The Dataset:**